Palaniappan30/hotel-booking/README.md

 - **RoomTypeSelector**: Enables users to select the type of room they want to book.
 - **RoomNumberSelector**: Helps users choose the room number for booking.

+## Location of Codes
+- Open src and inside Components
+- Both React and CSS codes
+- app.py is the backend code

 ## Technologies Used

 - **Frontend**: React.js